The revised meeting calendar can be found on the MRC website.

 Frequently Asked Questions about Emergency Preparedness and Training

-Check the OEP website for updates on our Summer CERT class.
+Check the OEP website for updates on our CERT class schedule.

 OEP is currently teaching Stop the Bleed courses in alignment with recommended health and safety guidelines provided by the ACS COT (American College of Surgeons Committee on Trauma).
 These classes are also taught at Staff Training and Development on a quarterly basis.